Why Springing Forward Hits Harder Than You Think (And What to Do About It)

 A large part of the reason I ended up as a meditation teacher, and why I lean so heavily on sound baths in my own personal practice, is because I'm highly sensitive.

 Throughout my life, it became apparent that my brain and body take a little longer than others to process certain things, and that I need specific tools to help me do that processing through my body, not just in my head.
-Sound is one of the most powerful tools I’ve found.
+Sound is one of the most powerful tools I've found.
 And one of the things my sensitive system has always struggled to process?
+Springing forward.

-As it relates to the work I do with corporate clients, the data is equally striking.
-University of Oregon research found that workplace injuries spike nearly 6% on the Monday following the time change and the productivity hit from springing forward lasts up to two weeks.
-Chmura Economics & Analytics estimates the total cost to the U.S. economy at approximately $672 million annually, when you factor in health events, workplace accidents, and traffic incidents.
+The research is striking: heart attack risk jumps about 24% on the Monday after the spring transition.
+Workplace injuries spike nearly 6%.
+The productivity hit lasts up to two weeks.
+Chmura Economics & Analytics estimates the total cost to the U.S. economy at approximately $672 million annually — when you factor in health events, workplace accidents, and traffic incidents.
 That's a measurable, recurring disruption that happens every single year.

 Get outside in the morning in the days leading up to the switch.
 Natural morning light helps preserve your circadian rhythm.